 These drugs are similar to isotretinoin and you should avoid them during pregnancy.
 Some research shows that the skin absorbs just a low amount of these products.
 However, they could pose a huge risk of birth defects.
 Those products should always carry some warning that states that there’s a risk can affect the fetus or the baby if he’s been breastfed.
 There’s also

-estrogen) and oral tetracycyclines (it includes antibiotics like tetracycline, doxycycline and minocycline) which can obstruct bone development and discolor permanent teeth.
+There’s also hormone therapy (this includes spironolactone, anti-androgens flutamide and estrogen) and oral tetracyclines (it includes antibiotics like tetracycline, doxycycline and minocycline) which can obstruct bone development and discolor permanent teeth.

 Safe acne treatments: